MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Conclusion

 \section{Conclusion}

-In this paper, we proposed a task oriented Mixture-of-Experts method named Mixture-of-Skill-Experts, which mimic human learning and reasoning process.
-With the proposed hierarchical skill routing strategy, the model learns from a dataset step-by-step, skill-by-skill.
-Empirically, MoSE demonstrates that a thoughtfully designed, skill-oriented routing mechanism can achieve superior performance in autonomous driving tasks.
-It effectively balances model complexity, training efficiency, and data requirements, offering a promising direction for future developments in the field.
-Besides, a scaling-up strategy is proposed to further boost the model's capacity without additional data or pretraining.
-Further experiments show that MoSE's hierarchical skill routing not only enhances performance with increasing data sizes but also maintains scalability by necessitating only a minimal amount of additional layers within the expert groups.
+In this paper, we proposed a task oriented Mixture-of-Experts method named Mixture-of-Skill-Experts, which mimics human learning and the reasoning process and learns from a dataset step-by-step, skill-by-skill.
+Empirically, MoSE demonstrates that a thoughtfully designed, skill-oriented routing mechanism can achieve superior performance in embodied AI tasks, such as autonomous driving and robot manipulation.
+Furthermore, a scaling-up strategy is proposed to further boost the model's capacity without additional data or pretraining.
+Further experiments show that MoSE's hierarchical skill routing not only enhances performance with increasing data sizes but also maintains scalability by necessitating only a small number of additional layers within the expert groups.

-\paragraph{Limitation and Future work} In this work, our MoSE model is trained on a relatively small subset of available data, which means the resulting performance may still have potential to be improved.
-Currently, our model is designed primarily for reasoning-related tasks without direct trajectory estimation.
-Therefore, further experimentation is necessary to investigate whether MoSE can also benefit trajectory estimation.
-Additionally, integrating trajectory estimation with closed-loop evaluations, such as in simulation environments like Carla, could further enhance the practical impact of MoSE.
-Similar to general MoE approaches, MoSE is easily adaptable to various pre-trained models for fine-tuning on diverse downstream tasks.
-Such directions could be further pursued in the future. {